horia141/horia141.github.io/_drafts/raynor.md

 }
 {% endhighlight %}

 The class has two public properties `x` and `y`, a constructor of two arguments, and an instance function `getNorm`, which returns the mathematical norm $\sqrt{xˆ2 + yˆ2}$.
-The strinking point is the `MarshalWith` annotation applied to the public properties.
+The striking point is the `MarshalWith` annotation applied to the public properties.
 A you might have guessed, this informs Raynor of which marshaller to use when trying to construct a `Point`.
 Any sort of marshaller can be specified, but the actual argument must be a constructor function / class.

 In order to create a marshaller, the `MarshalFrom` function is used, which transforms an annotated class into a marshaller class.
 For example: